Blackjacx/Development/mobile-interview.md

 ### Prioritization

+- [x] Imagine you get 15 tasks assigned for the next 2 weeks.
+How would you structure your work to solve these tasks?
 - [ ] Think about a time where you had to work on multiple projects in parallel.
 How did you plan your time?
 What was the result?
 - [ ] Describe a situation where you felt stressed and overwhelmed in a project.
 How did you cope with that?
 - [ ] How do you decide how much time is needed for a user story?
 - [ ] Think about a project that you had to plan!
 How did you organize all the necessary tasks?
 - [ ] Describe a situation where you delegated an important task.
-- [x] Imagine you get 5 tasks assigned for the next 2 weeks.
-How would you structure your work to solve these tasks?

 ### Development Potential

 - [ ] Which is your biggest carreer goal?
 Why?
-- [ ] When was the last time you requested feedback from your boss or a colleague?
+- [x] When was the last time you requested feedback from your boss or a colleague?
 Why?
-- [x] Did you have a situation where your lead was not available and a problem arised?
+- [ ] Did you have a situation where your lead was not available and a problem arised?
 How you coped with this?
 Whom did you ask for help?
 - [ ] Did you ever deepened your knowledge in a different area than the current requirements?
 Please tell me about your reasons for that!
 - [ ] What is needed that you leave your current position and start something new?